310mc/https-310mc.github.io-tl/source/_posts/motor_show/epilogue.md

 {% img /img/es/eventstory/motorshow/ep4_1.jpg %}

 {% bubble Tetora %}
 <th>(Thankfully, I really lucked out by having so many of the people I do around me.
-I’ve got Shinobu-kun and Midori-kun, who’ve supported me through the toughest times— and Morisawa-senpai and Shinkai-senpai, who’ll guide me through this new path.)</th>
+I’ve got Shinobu-kun and Midori-kun, who’ve supported me through the toughest times — and Morisawa-senpai and Shinkai-senpai, who’ll guide me through this new path.)</th>

-<th>(I even have the Ryuseitai-N newbies who look up to me and try to catch up to me— along with Alkaloid, as well.)</th>
+<th>(I even have the Ryuseitai-N newbies who look up to me and try to catch up to me — along with ALKALOID, as well.)</th>

 <th>(And of course, let’s not forget all our fans.)</th>

-<th>(All I’ve ever done is pathetically lose my path over and over, but nobody ever blamed me— they only kept supporting me, protecting me, and cheering for me to keep going.
+<th>(All I’ve ever done is pathetically lose my path over and over, but nobody ever blamed me — they only kept supporting me, protecting me, and cheering for me to keep going.
 That’s why I was able to make this much progress in my life without ever giving up.)</th>

 <th>(It’s all thanks to everyone that I’m here right now.
 At the very least, I’m gonna try to move forward little by little so that I avoid causing any delays!)</th>